 Oddjob vs Bond in Fort Knox is a brilliant example of how EON delivers a great action sequence, especially pre-1995; the brutal, hand-to-hand confrontation that uses the surroundings, diegetic noise and tight camera angles to help deliver all the bone-thudding hits, kicks and falls without a distracting soundtrack or CGI enhancement.

 While the film narrative itself is nothing exciting and average at best, it’s the elements used for the first time that capture your imagination and shows what the character and series is all about – a spy thriller wrapped up with action and adventure.

 You don’t get villains who use nefarious means of killing like laser beams and bowler hats in any other films, or cars that have ejector seats and machine guns.
 Bookend this with a bombastic, brassy and bold opening and closing theme by the mighty Shirley Bassey, you are immediately transported into another world, a world that offers to take you into a world you will never experience but will throw you headlong into for a couple of hours.

-It’s not hard to see why this winning formula captured the imagination of audiences, and also started the 007 franchise snowballing to bigger and better things.
+It’s not hard to see why the winning formula used in 'Goldfinger' captured the imagination of audiences, and also started the 007 franchise snowballing to bigger and better things.